kurtosis-tech/kurtosis/core/TUTORIAL.md

 }
 ```

-Once we build the Docker image, we'll have an image we can use with the initializer to run our test suite!
+Once we build the Docker image, we'll have a controller image the initializer can use to run our test.
+We still need to define the initializer itself though, which is our last step.

 ## The Initializer
-We of course want to run our test suite via CI, which means we need a concrete entrypoint that our CI system can call to run the suite.
+Any E2E test suite should be runnable in CI, which means we need a concrete entrypoint that our CI system can call to run the suite.
 We'll therefore need to build a main function to actually run our suite.
-Kurtosis makes this very simple - just write a main function that creates an instance of our test suite, plug it into an instance of [TestSuiteRunner](https://github.com/kurtosis-tech/kurtosis/blob/develop/initializer/test_suite_runner.go) along with the controller image to run, and have the CLI return an exit code corresponding to test results:
+Kurtosis makes this very simple - just write a main function that creates an instance of our test suite, plug it into an instance of [TestSuiteRunner](https://github.com/kurtosis-tech/kurtosis/blob/develop/initializer/test_suite_runner.go) with the controller image that will run the test, and have the CLI return an exit code corresponding to test results:

 ```go
 const (